libialany/DevOpsProject/Iac/s3-sns-sqs-lambda-sam-java/README.md

 ## Description

-> NOTE: I did change a little from the original source, in the last section you can see the author and small note 😅
+> **Note:** Some modification have been made to the original source.
+Please refer to the last section for the author's information and additional remarks.

 ## S3 - SNS - SQS - Lambda